-The Hero Ingredient: Pan-fried sage, sautéed kale, roasted pistachios, parmesan cheese, and crushed red pepper combine to form the crazy-delicious, winter-appropriate pesto that tops this soup.
+The Hero Ingredient: You won't be able to resist the crazy-delicious, winter-appropriate pesto made with pan-fried sage that tops this soup.

 The Pro Tip: "About the burrata, some might find it unnecessary to add," says recipe creator Tieghan of Half Baked Harvest, but "it's the perfect creamy cheese to go atop this sweet and savory soup.
 It will take your soup to a new and delicious level," she continues.